 The problem with can lights is they are usually NOT airtight.
 This means that air can easily move from inside the home into the attic directly through the can light.
 Usually the air inside the home is relatively warm and moist when compared to the air in the attic.
 In cold weather, the foil inside a vented attic is usually pretty cold.
 When warm moist air comes in contact with a cold surface (the radiant barrier) you get condensation.
 Condensation occurs when water in a vapor form converts to its liquid form.
 This water can turn to ice if it’s cold enough.
 The last thing we want is water or ice forming under your radiant barrier foil.

 You must always use perforated radiant barrier foil when installing directly on top of existing attic insulation.
+In colder climates we recommend using the SuperPerf™ AtticFoil™ on top of existing insulation.
+Learn more about SuperPerf™ radiant barrier here.

-You have two choices: seal and make the can lights airtight, or cut a hole in the radiant barrier to allow the warm-moist air to BYPASS the foil insulation.
+You have two options: seal and make the can lights airtight, or cut a hole in the radiant barrier to allow the warm-moist air to BYPASS the foil insulation.
 Your first choice should be to seal the can lights.
 When you think about it, can lights are just 6″ holes in your home, also called the “thermal enclosure.”
 This is equivalent to going up to your refrigerator and drilling a bunch of 1″ holes in it.
 Sealing can lights is probably one of the best things you can do to help reduce air infiltration and reduce heat gain/loss into the home.

 In fact, you want to seal ANY hole in the ceiling that allows a path for warm-moist air to go directly into the attic.
 Check areas around light fixtures, ceiling fans, smoke detectors, and air conditioning ducts and registers.